ONSdigital/design-system/README.md

 - `testTimeout` in 'jest.config.js' - set to a high value such as `1000000` to prevent tests from timing out when doing the above.

-## Run visual regression tests

-To run visual regression (VR) tests on pull requests using our VR testing tool [percy.io](https://percy.io) you must include `[test-visual]` in your commit message e.g. `git commit -m "Update button border width [test-visual]"`.
-This prevents unnecessary builds and saves the limited quota we have available.

 ## Build

 Generate a build into `./build`.